 20 Things Everyone In Alaska Should Avoid At All Costs

-Throughout the last frontier, those of us living in Alaska have a deep sense of pride for all things wildly caught, locally grown and sustainably sourced.
-We are proud of our small businesses, and it is our responsibility to be educated on what products we can buy to keep our money with local, hardworking people throughout the great 49th state.
-We also enjoy being one with nature and camping on the beach in Alaska, exploring in the back-country and outfitting ourselves with the warmest and most durable Alaska Native clothing attire in the entire world.
-With that being said, you gotta check out these 20 things that everyone in Alaska should avoid at all costs.
+All throughout the Last Frontier, people who live in Alaska have a deep sense of pride for all things wildly-caught, locally-grown and sustainably-sourced.
+We are immensely proud of our local small businesses, and it is our responsibility to be educated on the products we can buy in order to keep our money with local, hardworking people throughout the great 49th state.
+We love Alaska, and we love sharing it with others!
+We also enjoy being one with nature, exploring the backcountry, and outfitting ourselves with the warmest and most durable Alaska Native clothing attire in the entire world.
+With that being said, you also need to check out these 20 things to avoid in Alaska.
+Alaska history has taught us that some things can be downright foolish!

 12. Giving away secret secluded fishing spots to those visiting Alaska.